bapcabrera/bca-jwt/README.md

 _Please not that to date I am the only developper for this module._

 All code is stored on a private Git repository on Azure DevOps.
+Issues opened in GitHub create a bug in Azure DevOps.

 When a pull request is submitted, it runs an Azure DevOps build pipeline that tests the module with _[Pester](https://pester.dev/)_ tests and runs the _[PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer)_.